patchNotes-enock/CIS25FINAL/README.md

 When the dragon's health drops to roughly 1/5 of it's max health, it uses a special attack before the player's turn.

-I used classes to override the methods for each attack type depending on the user's choice of character, and also added borders using 'X' to make it visually appealing.
+I used base /derived classes to override the methods for each attack type depending on the user's choice of character, and also added borders using 'X' to make the program visually appealing.